Somayyah/mohammed_S-htu_devops_ab_submission/README.md

 database setup, done.

-__Step 3:__ After the deployment finishes, we setup the admin account as follows:
+__Step 3:__ After the deployment finishes, we set up the admin account as follows:
 1. Go to the new Nextcloud IP, in our case it's: http://40.76.222.167/
-2. When prompted to create an admin account, enter the admin username and password that we previously defined in the nextcloud workload.
+2. When prompted to create an admin account, enter the admin username and password that we previously defined in the Nextcloud workload.
-3. Wait untill the setup finishes.
+3. Wait until the setup finishes.

 After accessing the admin portal, you can add users, groups and try all of the other available services.